Appllo 16 Moon Mission Grand Prix | A Tribute

 NASA

-The Apollo Moon mission wasn't without it's problems.
-Actually there was two problems which happened.
+The Apollo Moon mission wasn't without its problems.
+There were two problems which happened.
 One problem happened on the way to the Moon and another one was on the way back to Earth.

 Problem number 1.